gge-ucd/wRangling-Ecology/exercises/Data-sciences-fix-readme.md

 Go take possession of your **gge-ecl** private repository and have at it.

-__At the very least__, change `README.md` to something like "This is the repository of Jenny Bryan," just to prove you have been there.
+__At the very least__, change `README.md` to something like "This is the repository of Firstname Lastname," just to prove you have been there.
 Practice making a link, for example, to the [Aggie Brickyard](http://aggiebrickyard.github.io).

 Much better is to introduce yourself to the class; this page is private to our class only.
 Feel free to read up on Markdown and practice with some of the syntax.
 Put in a photo or a GIF!